Fabio-Calo/DataMatcher/README.md

 the normalizer uses a Map to replaces the Key with the value.
 Note that you can use Regex too.

 # More Information:
-+ the code will be optimized before first release (end of 05.2020)
 + feel free to leave some feedback and critics
 + this code uses the library:
 org.apache.airavata for the levenshtein distance